R3V1Z3/entwine/README.md

 This Markdown file contains some hidden options that let you configure some basic options for how the app works.

 ## Themes
 Glad you asked.
-Entwine is part of a set of core projects utilizing the same themes so it's able to use those existing themes.
+Entwine is part of a set of core projects (GitDown framework) utilizing the same themes so it's able to use those existing themes.
 Check out the themes using the CSS Theme selector in the info panel.
 Or find out more from the link below.

 - [What link?](#example-css-themes)

+## Example CSS Themes
+The following are some of the avaialable themes as examples of what is possible:
+- [Technology](https://gist.github.com/adc373c2d5a5d2b07821686e93a9630b) - Futuristic, tech theme with blue hues.
+- [Saint Billy](https://gist.github.com/76c39d26b1b44e07bd7a783311caded8) - Low-down, grittiest, in-need-a-forgivenest Western theme.
+- [Old Glory](https://gist.github.com/43bff1c9c6ae8a829f67bd707ee8f142) - Patriotic throwback to American antiquity.
+- [Eerie](https://gist.github.com/7ac556b27c2cd34b00aa59e0d3621dea) - Bleak, dark and unsettling theme with shaky animations.
+- [Ghastly](https://gist.github.com/d1a6d5621b883bf6af886855d853d502) - Eerie off-shoot of Old Glory.
+- [Writing on the Wall](https://gist.github.com/241b47680c730c7162cb5f82d6d788fa) - The writing's on the cavern walls.

 # Examples <!-- {$gd_info} -->
 <!-- {$gd_help_ribbon} -->